miguelalizo/system-design/system_design.md

     - this is why we must have multiple data centers in different locations to accoutn for power outages and the likes
     - users should still be able to process requests even if a data center is down

+### Availability

+Two complimentary patterns to support high availability:
+1. Fail-over
+2. Replication

+1. Fail-over (2 types)
+- Active-passive:
+    - With active-passive fail-over, heartbeats are sent between the active and the passive server on standby.
+If the heartbeat is interrupted, **the passive server takes over the active's IP** address and resumes service.
+    - The length of downtime is determined by whether the passive server is already running in 'hot' standby or whether it needs to start up from 'cold' standby.
+Only the active server handles traffic.
+    - **Active-passive failover can also be referred to as master-slave failover.**
+- Active-active:
+    - In active-active, both servers are managing traffic, spreading the load between them.
+    - If the servers are public-facing, the DNS would need to know about the public IPs of both servers.
+If the servers are internal-facing, application logic would need to know about both servers.
+    - Active-active failover can also be referred to as master-master failover.

 ## DB Scaling

 [Back to main](#contents)